-Bank's liquidity risk management approach involvoks intraday iquidity management, managing funding sources and evaluation of structural imbalances in balance sheet structure.
-The Bank's large and stable base of customer deposits, along with Bank's strong capital base supplemented underlying strength and strong liquidity position during the year Bank also bas a substantial portfolio of marketable securities that can be realized in the event of liquidity stress.
-The level of liquidity reserves as per regulatory requirements also mitigates liquidity risk.
+Bank S liquicity risk management approach involves intraday liquicity management, managing funding sources and evaluation of structural imbalances heet structure.
+The Bank S large and stable base of customer deposits, along with Bank S strong capital base supplemented underlying streas that and strong liquicity reserves as per regulatory requirements also mitigates liquicity management, managing funding streas that can be realized in the evel of liquicity stexes.
+The level of liquicity reserves as per regulatory requirements also mitigates liquicity risk.

 As a part of liquidity management, the Bank maintains borrowing relationships with various financial institutions to ensure the continued access to diverse market of funding sources.
-The Bank's credit rating together with market reputation has enabled it to secure ample call lines with local and can found in the liquidity gap if a need arises.
+The Bank's credit rating together with market reputation has enabled it to secure ample calllines with local and foreign banksand can fulfill its liquidity gap if a need arises.

 The experience of Global Financial Crises (GFC) has urged the banks to follow an aggressive approach regarding liquidity and funding risk.
-State Bank of Pakistan has re-defined the guidelines and mechanism for liquidity risk management for banks in terms of different disclosures are consisted Liquidity coverage ratio(LCR) and Net stable funding ratio (NSFR).
+State Bank of Pakistan has re-defined the guidelines and mechanism for liquidity risk management for rearding liquidity and funding risk.
+State Bank of Pakistan has re-defined the guidelines and mechanism for liquidity risk management within regulatory parameters.
+The main disclosures are consisted Liquidity standards referred by BRD circular #08 - 2016 is implemented to ensure the liquidity risk management within regulatory parameters.
+The main disclosures are consisted Liquidity standards referred by BRD circular #08 - 2016 is implemented to ensure the liquidity risk management within regulatory parameters.
+The main disclosures are consisted Liquidity coverage ratio(LSR) and Net stable funding ratio (NSFR).

-Maturities of assets and liabilities - based on contractual maturity of the assets and liabilities of the Bank 42.4.1
+42.4.1 Maturities of assets and liabilities - based on contractual maturity of the assets and liabilities of the Bank